 - and/or scribing and reading services.

-Students can now schedule exams WITHOUT A TESTING CONTRACT in place.
-This will generate another email to you, including a link to enter a testing contract if you did not enter one earlier.
+Students can schedule exams without a testing contract in place.
+When they schedule, you'll receive an email that includes a link to enter a testing contract if you did not enter one earlier.
 If you do not enter a contract within 24 hours, a default contract will be entered for you.
 Once this happens, you will have to contact the Disability Support Specialist to make changes (541-552-6213, opt.2).

 Pop quizzes are also covered by testing accommodations.